-TS-4
+TS-5

-Notes Linked to a Weighted Basket of Three Buffered Return Enhanced Components, Consisting of the Dow Jones EURO STOXX 50® Index, the FTSETM 100 Index and the TOPIX® Index, Each Converted into U.S. Dollars
+Notes Linked to a Weighted Basket of Three Buffered Return Enhanced Components, Consisting of the EURO STOXX 50[®] Index, the FTSE!"
+100 Index and the TOPIX[®] Index, Each Converted into U.S. Dollars

-- APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Index Return for each Component Index by two, including any positive return caused by a change in the applicable Exchange Rate, up to the Maximum Return of 22.30% for the Dow Jones EURO STOXX 50® Index, 16.80% for the FTSETM 100 Index and 7.90% for the TOPIX® Index.
-Accordingly, the maximum payment at maturity is \$1,170.03 for every \$1,000 principal amount note.
-The actual Maximum Return for each Basket Component will be set on the pricing date and will not be less than 22.30%, 16.80% and 7.90%, respectively.
-Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS Payment at maturity of the principal amount of the notes is protected against a decline in the Ending Index Level of each Component Index, as compared to the applicable Initial Index Level, of up to 10%.
-If the Ending Index Level of a Component Index declines by more than 10%, for every 1% decline of the Component Index beyond 10%, the Component Return for the Basket Component linked to such Component Index will be reduced by 1.1111%. - DIVERSIFICATION AMONG THE COMPONENT INDICES Because the Basket Component linked to the Dow Jones EURO STOXX 50® Index makes up 49% of the Basket, we expect that generally the market value of your notes and your payment at maturity will depend significantly on the performance of the Dow Jones EURO STOXX 50® Index.
+- APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Index Return for each Component Index by two, including any positive return caused by a change in the applicable Exchange Rate, up to the Maximum Return of 20.64% for the EURO STOXX 50[®] Index, 15.04% for the FTSETM 100 Index and 5.52% for the TOPIX[®] Index.
+The maximum payment at maturity is \$1,156.20 for every \$1,000 principal amount note.
+The actual Maximum Return for each Basket Component will be set on the pricing date and will not be less than 20.64%, 15.04% and 5.52%, respectively, and accordingly, the actual maximum payment at maturity will not be less than \$1,156.20 for every \$1,000 principal amount note.
+Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS We will pay you your principal back at maturity if the Ending Index Level of each Component Index is not less than its Starting Index Level by more than 10%.
+If the Ending Index Level of a Component Index is less than its Starting Index level by more than 10%, for every 1% that the Ending Index level is less than the Starting Index Level by more than 10%, the Component Return for the Basket Component linked to such Component Index will be reduced by 1.1111%. - DIVERSIFICATION AMONG THE COMPONENT INDICES Because the Basket Component linked to the EURO STOXX 50[®] Index makes up 51% of the Basket, we expect that generally the market value of your notes and your payment at maturity will depend significantly on the performance of the EURO STOXX 50[®] Index.